Public Notices

 A Brief RM History

-Land Acknowledgment
+Land Acknowledgment:

 The RM of Aberdeen No. 373 is located on Treaty 6 Territory and the Homeland of the Métis.

-The R.M. of Aberdeen is the home of the Fish Creek Historical Site, where a monument sits at General Middleton’s Camp.
-The battlefield where Middleton fought the Riel troops during the Riel Rebellion is located one mile south east of the camp where two additional monuments to the historical battle have been placed.
+The RM of Aberdeen is the home of the Fish Creek Historical Site, where a monument sits at General Middleton’s Camp.
+The battlefield where Middleton fought the Riel troops during the Riel Rebellion is located one mile southeast of the camp where two additional monuments to the historical battle have been placed.
 The Clarkboro Ferry is located close to the Historical Clarke’s Crossing where Middleton’s troops crossed the South Saskatchewan on their way to the Fish Creek Battle from North Battleford.
-A monument to Clarke’s Crossing has been placed on Edenburg road, south west of the Town of Aberdeen.
+A monument to Clarke’s Crossing has been placed on Edenburg road, southwest of the Town of Aberdeen.